Interval Testing Procedure for testing Functional-on-Scalar Linear Models with B-spline basis

 Matrix of dimensions

-coefficients of the B-spline basis expansion.
-Rows are associated to units and columns to the basis index.- coeff.regr
+c(n,p)of thepcoefficients of the B-spline basis expansion.
+Rows are associated to units and columns to the basis index.- coeff_regr

 Matrix of dimensions